-Most people searching for how to ship a car overseas rarely consider the entire process and all parties involved.
+Most people searching for “how to ship your car overseas” rarely consider the entire process and all parties involved.

 Step 2: Request Quotes and Compare Them

-When comparing quotes, obviously the first thing that we do is look at that dollar amount.
+When comparing quotes, obviously the first thing that we do is look at a dollar amount.
 We don’t always look to see exactly what it includes.
-So make sure to read through each quote you receive carefully…and we mean carefully.
+So make sure to read through each quote you receive carefully.

 There’s a lot more to it than simply the ocean freight costs.
-Below are some key points to look for and they can all have a direct impact on cost but need to be predetermined before booking with a company.
+Below are some key points to look for which can all have a direct impact on cost.
+Clarify all of these factors before booking with a company.

 - The method used: Is it shipping via roll on roll off vs. ocean container?
 Is it in a shared container or sole 20ft?